Want to learn more about project-based learning?

 - The course is suitable for everyone wanting to learn about these topics, and it has a special emphasis on the most popular StarT theme “Nature and environment” e.g. through examples.

-- New topics are introduced weekly, and the learning materials include e.g. reading, video lectures and a webinar.
+- New topics are introduced weekly, and the learning materials include e.g. reading, discussions, tests and video lectures.
 Weekly exercises (with weekly deadlines) support the designing of the project-based unit.
 Exercises include e.g. questionnaires, conversations with the other participants on the course platform and providing (and receiving) peer feedback.

 - A certificate will be given to those who complete the course.